yuhengen/TGC9-Proj2-PokeLegends-vue/README.md

 # UI/UX
 # Identifying the Users (STRATEGY)
-The primary purpose of this website is to allow players to play the Pokémon Legends game on both PC and mobile.
-This is a simple simulation of the official Pokémon game series on Nintendo consoles.
-This game mainly targets Pokémon fans and gamers in general.
+The primary purpose of this website is to allow players to play the Pokémon Legends game on both PC and mobile (In the future).
+This is a simple simulation of the official Pokémon game series on Nintendo consoles, mainly targeting Pokémon fans and gamers in general.

 ## Owner Stories
 ```